edmundhung/conform/docs/tutorial.md

     resolve({ email, password }) {
       const error: Record<String, string> = {};

-      // You can access the structured payload if (!email) {
+      if (!email) {
-        // Define the error as key-value pair instead error.email = 'Email is required';
+        error.email = 'Email is required';
       } else if (!email.includes('@')) {
         error.email = 'Email is invalid';